Sweet dreams: How polyurethane foam has contributed to the evolution of mattresses

 PU foam mattresses have undergone a complex process of transformation in terms of comfort, longevity and performance—and our raw materials have played a role.
 Today’s state-of-the-art mattress is made possible by several trendsetting developments over the years, one being the foam type.
 The shift from a single foam type to a variety with different densities was a key move, resulting in new and improved comfort, which can also be accomplished by cutting out channels for air circulation.

 New foam types mean new possibilities.
-High-resilience (HR) foam brings great comfort and has helped create more durable, longer-lasting mattresses.
+High-resilience (HR) foam brings great comfort and has helped create durable, mattresses.
 This foam also brings a new level of flexibility, allowing mattresses to be rolled (think: bed-in-a-box and vacuum-packed mattresses).
-Additionally, viscoelastic foams are used to improve pressure distribution while enhancing well-being, breathability and heat dissipation.
+Another type of foam, viscoelastic foams are used to improve pressure distribution while enhancing well-being, breathability and heat dissipation.

 “Our polyurethane expertise has helped drive developments in polyurethane foam mattresses.
 We’re continuing to push boundaries by looking into future possibilities for the mattresses of tomorrow.”